LadyAelita/5e-n1300/en_US/Pages/Rules/Extended/Large Scale Battles.md

 A **Unit** is a group of creatures of the same type, which collectively is treated as a single entity in mass combat.
 Units work differently to regular creatures - they do not use **Hit Points**, which are replaced with **Vitality** and **Fortitude**.
 Instead of dealing damage, they inflict **Casualties**, and each Unit has variable morale, represented by **Fear** points.

+Each Unit also has an **Initiative score** rather than a modifier.

+In addition to **regular AC** and **touch AC**, Units also have **flatfooted AC**.

+All Units can assume two most basic formations: Loose and Tight.
+The formations are assigned at the beginning of Unit placement, but Units can switch formations later.

 ## Vitality

 **Vitality** is a **resource** corresponding to the number of creatures remaining in a given Unit, more specifically, the number of rows of creatures remaining.
 The **number of creatures** in a Unit is equal to **Vitality squared**.